Guestpost by: Elsi Hasanaj

 Last week, I was in Scotland.
 Most people think of Castles when I mention that, but this time I was aiming for something a little bit different than just a tour around historically significant places.
-I wanted to experience the wild and untamed nature of the Scottish Highlands, not only read the experiences from travel blogs.
-I travelled to Edinburgh by plane and from there I took the ‘First Scotrail’, which got me to Inverness, the major city of the Scottish Highlands.
+I wanted to experience the wild and untamed nature of the Scottish Highlands and read the experiences from travel blogs.
+I traveled to Edinburgh by plane, and from there, I took the ‘First Scotrail,’ which got me to Inverness, the major city of the Scottish Highlands.

 Highland from my Car